contao-community-alliance/dc-general-docs/_sources/docs/data_definition/commands.txt

 Each listener must now decide what he need to do on the command.
 If a listener handle the event, he might stop it's propagation.

-Here is an extreme shortened pseudo example of the default item edit listener.
+Here is an extreme simplified pseudo example of the default item edit listener.

 .. code-block:: php